Embed This Data

 - 4.3% growth

 - 2.0% 5-year compound annual growth

 - FDI Inflow:

-Haiti’s economic freedom score is 48.1, making its economy the 151st freest in the 2013 Index.
-Declines in the management of government spending, freedom from corruption, and labor freedom make its overall score 2.6 points lower than last year.
-Haiti is ranked 24th out of 29 countries in the South and Central America/Caribbean region, and its overall score is far below the regional average.
+Haiti’s economic freedom score is 51.3, making its economy the 151st freest in the 2015 Index.
+Its overall score is 2.4 points better than last year, reflecting notable improvements in the control of government spending, business freedom, trade freedom, and freedom from corruption.
+Haiti is ranked 24th out of 29 countries in the South and Central America/Caribbean region, and its overall score is below the regional average.

-The top income and corporate tax rates are 30 percent.
-Other taxes include a value-added tax (VAT) and a capital gains tax.
-The overall tax burden is estimated to be around 12 percent of GDP.
-Government spending is now over 30 percent of total domestic output.
-The budget balance has fluctuated between deficit and surplus, and public debt is around 10 percent of GDP.
-The government relies extensively on foreign aid.
+The top individual and corporate income tax rates are 30 percent.
+Other taxes include a value-added tax and a capital gains tax.
+The overall tax burden is equal to 12.9 percent of domestic output, and government expenditures amount to 28.2 percent of domestic income.
+Public debt has been growing and exceeds a level equal to 21 percent of gross domestic product.